finagle/finch/docs/best-practices.md

 }
 ```

-Both Finagle and user defined stats are available via TwitterServer's HTTP admin interface or HTTP
+Both Finagle and user-defined stats are available via the TwitterServer's HTTP admin interface or
-endpoint `/admin/metrics.json`.
+through the `/admin/metrics.json` HTTP endpoint.

 ### Picking HTTP statuses for responses

 There is no one-size-fits-all answer on what HTTP status code to use for a particular response, but
-there are [best practices][rest-api-bb] established by community as well as
+there are [best practices][rest-api-bb] established by the community as well as
 [world-famous APIs][statuses].
-Finch is trying to take a neutral stand in this question by providing
+Finch is trying to take a neutral stand on this question by providing
 an `Output` API abstracted over the HTTP statuses so any of them might be used to construct a
-payload, a failure of an empty output.
+payload, a failure or an empty output.
 On the other hand, there is an _optional_ and lightweight API
 (i.e., methods `Ok`, `BadRequest`, `NoContent`, etc) providing a reasonable mapping between response
-type (payload, failure, empty) and its status code.
-This API (mapping) shouldn't be blindly followed
+type (payload, failure, empty) and their status code.
+This API (mapping) shouldn't be blindly
-since there are always exceptions (specific applications, opinionated design principles) from the
+followed since there are always exceptions (specific applications, opinionated design principles)
-general rule.
-Simply speaking, you're more than welcome to use the mapping we believe makes sense,
+from the general rule.
+Simply speaking, you're more than welcome to use the mapping we believe
-but you don't have to stick with that and can always drop down to the `Output.*` API.
+makes sense, but you don't have to stick with that and can always drop down to the `Output.*` API.

 The current Finch's mapping is following.